 Situation report on the COVID-19 pandemic in the cities in which iDISC has offices.

-Our teams have different circumstances depending on their location, both in terms of healthcare and the measures and restrictions set by the relevant governments.
-In this context, we want to reiterate that, for iDISC, the priorities continue to be health and safety, and not jeopardizing the continuity of service.
-As a result, we will maintain the maximum possible precautions in all our offices and we will continue working from home, in order to avoid traveling for work and unnecessary contact with others.
+At iDISC, our entire workforce continues to operate at full capacity.
+Our teams are experiencing different circumstances depending on their location, both in terms of healthcare and the measures and restrictions set by the relevant governments.
+In this context, we want to reiterate that, for iDISC , the priorities continue to behealth health and safety, and not jeopardizing the continuity of service.
+As a result, we will maintain the maximum possible precautions in all our offices and we will continue working from home, in order to avoid unnecessary traveling for work and contact with others.

 Please do not hesitate to contact us if you have any questions.